Juan-David-30/MySecondBrain/🧠 - Second brain/What is mathematics?.md

 	This dramatical growth led to the acquisition of a new definition for mathematics, which is currently defined as the **science of patterns**, so the different branches of mathematics are science which identifies and study some patterns, like abstract patterns, numerical patterns, change patterns, motion patterns, and so on.

 	All these patterns can be either imaginary or real, visual or mental, static or dynamic, qualitative or quantitative, utilitarian or recreational, arise from the world or from inner workings of human mind.
 Different sort of patterns gave rise to different branches of maths.
 Such as:

-	+ Arithmetic and numbers theory study the patter of numbers and counting.
+	+ Arithmetic and numbers theory study the pattern of numbers and counting.
 	+ [[Geometry]] studies the patterns of shape
 	+ [[Calculus]] allows us to handle pattens of motion.
-	+ Logic studies patterns of reasoning.
+	+ [[Mathematical logic|Logic]] studies patterns of reasoning.
 	+ [[Probability theory]] deals with patters of change.
 	+ [[Topology]] studies patterns of closeness and position.
 	+ Fractal geometry studies the self-similarity found in natural worlds.

 ## Sources
 [[Introduction to mathematical thinking]]